How to reduce sales T&E costs

 The answer, according to the latest State of Sales Report by XANT, is a shockingly low 35%.
 That’s right—almost two-thirds of your sales team’s time is spent doing things other than selling your product and services.
 At a salary of $105,000 per year, that means you’re paying almost $70,000 every year to have your salespeople do low-value tasks.

 It’s clear that salespeople should be freed up to focus on doing what they were hired for.
-And sales leaders and CFOs can make this change a reality by clearing a major barrier: T&E admin.
+And sales leaders and CFOs can make this change a reality by clearing a major barrier: T&E management and admin.

 A good corporate card and spend control software eliminates tasks like filling out manual business expense reports, gathering paper receipts from months ago, or figuring out who needs to be given an expense reimbursement during important rapport-building activities like prospect meals or events.
 It frees up your top-performing salespeople to simply photograph receipts at the time of the transaction or forward a digital receipt when it arrives.
 That process takes seconds rather than hours.
 That’s more time they can spend nurturing prospects and closing good deals.

 The perils of unchecked sales expenses

 On top of the wasted hours on tedious paperwork, the other big source of high sales costs is the percentage of spend that’s wasted.

 This MTA expenses scandal would not have happened if the authority had a way to control and limit spending in real-time.
 The problem with traditional corporate credit cards and T&E expense reports is that the data is always delayed, sometimes by as much as a month.
 That’s a long delay for any finance leader who wants to improve policy compliance and nip out-of-policy spending in the bud!
 A salesperson who doesn’t follow your expense policy can build up a mountain of employee expenses over a month.